((Schedule is subject to change without notice.)

 A peak located on the cape jutting out of the southern coast of Matsushima.
 Because you can see both Shiogama Bay and Matsushima Bay from the viewing platform, This hill is named "Sokan" ("views of both").
 Watching the sun as it rises over the far side of Oshika Peninsula and Kinkasan Island is an absolutely sublime and overwhelming experience.

 As you stand upon the Shintomiyama's viewing platforms, located on the northern side of Zuiganji Temple, the entirety of the inner bay of Matsushima spreads out before your eyes.
-From the other platform, located on the summit of the hill, Fukuurujima Island is at the forefront of your vision, and Matsushima (along with its urban areas) spans out before you.
+From the other platform, located on the summit of the hill, Fukuurujima Island is at the forefront of your vision, and Matsushima (along with its residential areas) spans out before you.
 You can also find a poem by English poet Edmund Charles Blunden inscribed on a hill here.

 Elevation: 105.8 m

 Within Daigyoji, a Buddhist temple located on the summit of this mountain, lies one of Oshu Province's three images of Kannon.
-Within the midst of this tranquil atmosphere, you are able to see all the various islands of Matsushima Bay neatly lined up before you.
+Within the midst of this tranquil atmosphere, you are able to see the various islands of Matsushima Bay neatly lined up before you.
 It is for this reason that this vantage point has been named "the View of Harmonious Beauty."

 From the cliffs of Yogasaki, the northern edge of Shichigahama Town, you can see the waves of the Pacific Ocean come crashing onto the rocks below, and then retreat back to the sea.
 This panorama is known as "the Dynamic View."

 A small mountain loated to the rear of Mount Sokan.
 From the peak, it looks as though the inlet leading to Matsushima Bay expands before you like a folding fan.
 A removed and serene vantage point where the entirety of Matsushima is visible, this viewing point has been dubbed the "Mysterious View."
 Also atop the mountain lie the remnants of a feudal lord's teahouse.
 Visitors during the autumn can also enjoy displays of beautiful crimson maple leaves.